ingorichter/ingorichter/README.md

 ### Hi there 👋, I'm Ingo
-#### I am a Sr. Computer Scientist (just a fancy title for a "Software Engineer" that has seen a lot of sh.. hit the fan ;-)) working on the mobile CSDK at Adobe
+#### I am a Sr. Computer Scientist (just a fancy title for a "Software Engineer" that has seen a lot of sh.. hit the fan ;-)) working on the Share for Review at Adobe
 I love to learn and experiment with all kinds of stuff.

 Skills: Objective-C/C++/Swift/Javascript/TypeScript/Rust